entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1991, char.
+> - Clement *et al.* (2024): "Forey (1991, char.
 54) first defined this character.
 He mentioned that the plesiomorphic condition corresponds to a scale with a dense covering of uniform tubercles and/or ridges.
 The apomorphic condition (i.e., differentiated) as originally defined, corresponds to a scale where “the central tubercles are very much enlarged, hollow and surrounded by much smaller tubercles.”
 Mondéjar-Fernàndez *et al.* (2021) reviewed scale ornament for all coelacanth species."

 > - The coding of *Qujingodus* is ?.